-Conference Action: The Conferees adopted on a prospective basis the Senate provision which provides that the time for which a policy is issued includes the period for which the insurer guarantees that the policy is renewable.
+Conference Action: The Conferees adopted on a retroactive basis the Senate provision which provides that the time for which a policy is issued includes the period for which the insurer guarantees that the policy is renewable.

-145. Tax-free rollover in event of law (Public plan termination Law 94-267).
+145. Tax-free rollover in event of 145.
+Enacted into law (Public plan termination Law 94-267). plan termination